Fast adoption

 Yes.
 Calendar views and reports give the team a shared view of what happened during the week and where time went.

 Yes.
-Timen supports invoices and keeps invoiced work visible, so billing stays much easier to manage once the time is reviewed.
+Timen supports invoices and keeps invoiced work visible, so billing stays easier to manage when client billing is part of the workflow.

 No. The goal is to keep setup light enough that small teams can get the value of tracking time without spending weeks designing the workflow first.

-Track work quickly, review the week clearly, and move into reporting or invoices without adding more admin than the team needs.
+Track time quickly, review the week clearly, and move into reporting, planning, or invoices without adding more admin than the team needs.